Position summary:

 Experience/Other required:

-- Two (2) to five (5) years of arts education experience, including experience with media arts such as animation, photography, digital illustration, coding, etc.
+- Two (2) to five (5) years of arts education experience

 - Prior experience teaching children preferred.